-The Narragansett Bay Commission (NBC) implements many projects, programs and studies to reduce and control the discharge of toxic and other non-conventional pollutants from industrial, commercial, and residential sewer users.
-These projects and programs are a team effort consisting of many sections of the NBC, including the Pretreatment, Environmental, Safety & Technical Assistance (ESTA), Permits & Planning, Laboratory and Environmental Monitoring & Data Analysis (EMDA) Sections.
+The NBC implements many projects, programs and studies to reduce and control the discharge of toxic and other non-conventional pollutants from industrial, commercial, and residential sewer users.
+These projects and programs are a collaboration of staff from many sections of the NBC, including the Pretreatment, ESTA, Permits & Planning, Laboratory and EMDA Sections.